uutzinger/nano_playground/README.md

 ## buildKernelAndModule.sh

-This script downloads the kernel sources and gives the ability to setup additional kernel features such as booting from USB SSD, zswap and VLAN support.
+This script downloads the kernel sources and gives the ability to setup additional kernel features such as booting from USB SSD, zswap, intelrealsense.
 This script requires execution in stages and does not run on its own.

+## install_RealVNCalternative.sh
+Suggested approach to install and build OpenVPN home server to connect to devices.
+I have been using NoMachine server/client to access remote desktop.

 ## install_basics.sh

 This script prepares the operating system for software development environment with QT and Python.

+## install_blinka.sh

+Adafruit python bindings

+## install_caffe.sh

+Build caffe

+## install_CMake.sh

+Donwload and build latest version of CMake.

+## install_jetsonGPIO.sh

+Update latest version of jetson-gpio.

+## install_leveldb.sh

+Google's leveldb.

+## install_librealsense.sh

+Building librealsense for intelRealsense.

+## install_networktables.sh

+Network tables for FIRST robotics.

 ## install_tensorflow_keras.sh

 This script installs common AI tools and is based on jetson_easy.

-## install_itk_vtk.sh
+## install_tbb_itk_vtk.sh

 This script has not yet completed and itk section still needs work.